openreview/openreview/CONTRIBUTING.md

 ### Identify Where to Report

-If you have found a vulnerability in the system, instead of opening an issue, contact us at info@openreview.net.
+If you have found a security vulnerability in the system, instead of opening an issue, please contact us at security@openreview.net.
 We will investigate and do our best to quickly fix the problem.

 If you have a problem with your account that requires you to share personal information such as your email or name, please contact us at info@openreview.net.